snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 In 2020, Phishing and Fraud Report discovered a 220% increase in phishing attacks as the opportunities to commit these attacks intensified.
 These attacks were not just against large business but against anyone that can stumble onto a fake website or fall victim to brand impersonation through social media or email.
 A banking institution that same year fell victim to a cyber attack where employees divulged login credentials allowing criminals to gain access to sensitive customer information.
 A glaring issue was revealed later that many employees didn’t properly complete training or dismissed the training as something less than critical.
 Employees should be properly engaged with cybersecurity training programs with an understanding that carries the importance of why this training is so critical to not only the safety of the company, but to their customer and user base as well.

 Phishing attacks have remained a persistent threat to governments and businesses since the wide adoption of the internet in the early 90s, albeit few people had access to it but the opportunity existed to receive fraudulent emails that attempted to trick users into providing sensitive information.
 As the attackers use increasingly sophisticated tactics to trick unsuspecting employees into disclosing sensitive information, more organizations invest into training programs that can prevent these attacks from occurring.
 Cybersecurity training methods to prevent phishing lack proper standardization and their effectiveness remains unclear.
-Our motivation is to gain insight into which factors contribute to a successful cybersecuirty training program with regard to phishing attacks.
+Our motivation is to gain insight into which factors contribute to a successful cybersecurity training program with regard to phishing attacks.
 Our focus will be on the relationship between the perceived ease of use and perceived usefulness of the training methods used to prepare employees for recognizing and addressing cyber threats.

 As demonstrated by the increase in phishing attacks, cyber threats are becoming more sophisticated and pervasive, and organizations must take proactive measures to educate their employees on the best practices for identifying, preventing, and responding to these attacks.
 There is a need for standardized training methods that can be used across different industries and with different learning styles depending on the trainee.
 In this study, we aim to contribute to the existing knowledge by investigating the relationship between the perceived ease of use and perceived usefulness of cybersecurity training methods in preparing employees to recognize and respond to cyber threats.
-Our research will provide insights that can help Identify aspects of cybersecurity training programs that influence ease of use, perceptions of usefulness, and which aspects of the training influence an employees’ attitudes and behaviors.
+Our research will provide insights that can help identify aspects of cybersecurity training programs that influence ease of use, perceptions of usefulness, and which aspects of the training influence an employees’ attitudes and behaviors.

 ##### This project makes the following contributions: